 The

-is the main scope launching on Coroutines flow, we simply useLifecycleCoroutineScope
+CoroutineScopeis the main scope launching on Coroutines flow, we simply useLifecycleCoroutineScopehere.The

 abstract class FlowPresenter constructor( coroutineScope: CoroutineScope, coroutineContext: CoroutineContext = Dispatchers.Default )